samannetts8/shelf_life/README.md

 ## Challenges & Learnings

-- What did you and your team struggle with?
+ What did you and your team struggle with?
+  Integrating different elements.
 - What skills did you improve?

 Example: